jmor1234/pg-ai/README.md

   - `pg-chunks` index for the chunks of every essay.
   - `notes-gpt` index for all of the user's notes/saved conversations.
 - When the user sends a new query, up to the last 10 messages in the current interaction get embedded.
-- Using that recent messages embedding, query both Notes and Chunks index for similarity search on the vector embeddings.
+- Using that recent messages embedding, query both `pg-chunks` and `notes-gpt`  index for similarity search on the vector embeddings.
 - 5 most relevant notes and Chunks returned are contextually injected into the system message.

 ### System Message
 - Lots of testing and iterating to get it to perform the way I wanted.
 - Tried to adhere to the Claude Docs and best practices as best as possible.
 - Split into 3 sections:
-  - **Role**: Provides the overall context and high level understanding for the model.
+  - **Role**: Provides the overall context and high level understanding of the task at hand for the model.
-  - **RAG Data injection**: both the Essay Snippets and User Notes.
+  - **RAG Data injection**: both the Essay Snippets and User Notes are injected.
   - **Instructions**: Bullet point format clear precise instructions for what to do and how to interact.

+- The order of these is very intentional and important according to the Claude Docs prompt engineering.

 ### Vercel AI SDK for easy streaming and integration back the frontend UI